pterodactyl/documentation/daemon/0.6/standalone_sftp.md

 ```

 By default, this will start the SFTP server on the old port of `2022`.
 If you want to use a different port it can be
 specified by passing the `--port` flag.
-For more advanced usage, please refer to the [Github README](https://github.com/pterodactyl/sftp-server/tree/release/v1.0.4#running)
+For more advanced usage, please refer to the [GitHub README](https://github.com/pterodactyl/sftp-server/tree/release/v1.0.4#running)
 which includes all of the flags and their default values.

 ## Daemonize Server